goldin2008/Note/README.md

 Understanding of machine learning performance metrics and how to evaluate usefulness of output Familiarity with ML algorithms for time series datasets.
-Working knowledge and experience with Streaming platforms
+Working knowledge and experience with Streaming platforms Demonstrated ability to develop experimental and analytic plans for data modeling processes using strong baselines Demonstrated ability to accurately determine cause and effect relations
 ```

 AWS Account: